 1. Whole Foods

-The part-time benefits package is solid, including the following:
+Whole Foods’ part-time benefits package is solid, including the following:

-- Other Benefits: Part-time employees who pass the 400-hour mark are also eligible for a 20% discount on store purchases, subsidized life insurance for a monthly fee, paid sick and vacation leave, stock options, and 401k plans, into which all employees are automatically enrolled after six months of service (unless they opt out).
+- Other Benefits: Part-time employees who pass the 800-hour mark are also eligible for a 20% discount on store purchases, subsidized life insurance for a monthly fee, paid sick and vacation leave, stock options, health savings accounts, and 401k plans, into which all employees are automatically enrolled after six months of service (unless they opt out).
 The company doesn’t have a set match for 401k contributions, but generally matches veteran workers’ contributions at higher rates than newer employees.
 Whole Foods also offers a gain-sharing program, including bonuses for rank-and-file employees which are paid from the unused portion of their department’s annual labor budget.
 According to ABC News, the average employee earned almost $2,500 in total gain-sharing incentives in 2013.

 2. Allegis Group